 On top of writing and creating programs, computer programmers are also responsible for testing, debugging/troubleshooting, and maintaining the source code of computer programs.

 Throughout the process of writing source code, programmers are often experts in many different subjects.
 This can include knowledge of the application domain, specialized algorithms, and formal logic.
+The cherry on top is that they make a good amount of money.

 Since programming encompasses many different areas, there is a debate as to whether licensing is required or not.